techysoul/java/storm-trade-processing-db/README.md

 ####Apache ActiveMQ
 [Apache ActiveMQ][1] is required as a JMS Platform to Trade Booking System to publish the trades and this application consumes the trades.
 Trades can be published manually using the Apache [ActiveMQ GUI][2] or [spring-jms-tradegen][3] can be used to publish required number of trades easily in the required format.

+#### MySQL Database
+MySQL Database is used to store the trades as soon as they are received as a part of inflight cache.
+This is required to be able to process the trades even if the entire application goes down during the processing.

 ####Maven
 [Maven][4] is required to build the project and generate the deployable topology jar file.